With several wood engravings and linocuts by Howard Phipps

-Designed and printed by John Randle at the Whittington Press.
+Designed and printed by John Randle at the Whittington Press, Whittington, Gloucestershire, UK.

 Published in an edition of 230 standard copies, 45 half leather bound specials, and 25 full leather bound specials.

 My preferred medium for illustration in fine press is wood engraving and throughout my collection there are examples from a broad selection of artists in the field.
 There are many wood engravers whose work I am really taken by, but my favourite is Howard Phipps, and this choice in my list makes an exceptional showcase for his truly exquisite work.

 The book, also written by Phipps, is a journey through the Ebble Valley, an area of outstanding beauty in the English county of Wiltshire.
 I’m a rural chap at heart, so a publication like this is always going to be right up my street (or perhaps I should say ‘country lane’).